Cocktails with George and Martha Titelbild

 Bloomsbury presents Cocktails with George and Martha by Philip Gefter, read by Alexa Morden.

-An award-winning writer reveals the behind-the-scenes story of the provocative play, the groundbreaking film it became, and how two iconic stars changed the image of marriage forever.
+The behind-the-scenes story of a provocative play, the groundbreaking film it became, and how two iconic stars changed the image of marriage forever.

 Then, Hollywood took a colossal gamble on Albee’s sophisticated play—and won.
 Costarring Elizabeth Taylor and Richard Burton, the sensational 1966 film minted first-time director Mike Nichols as industry royalty and won five Oscars.
 How this scorching play became a movie classic—surviving censorship attempts, its director’s inexperience, and its stars’ own tumultuous marriage—is one of the most riveting stories in all of cinema.